1989 24 Hours of Le Mans: Group C1

 Spice Engineering was dominating the C2 and IMSA-Lights classes.
-Now that its contract with Pontiac had ended, the constructor took the opportunity to build a car to the FIA's new 750kg 3.5-litre Group C formula.
+Now that its contract with Pontiac had ended, the constructor took the opportunity to build a car to the FIA's new 750 kg 3.5-litre Group C formula.
 They chose to base the car around the latest iteration of the famous Cosworth DFV, the DFZ.
 The engine was prepared by John Nicholson, while the new chassis was designed by Graham Humphrys.
 With a longer nose, the wheelbase was 50mm longer and the car 100mm wider.
 However, with only being able to reach 330 kp/h (205 mph), the car was no faster than their own C2 cars.
 Two cars were sent to Le Mans: Team principal Gordon Spice (who had announced he would retire from driving after this race) had his regular co-driver Ray Bellm, along with American Lyn St. James.
 The other works drivers, Thorkild Thyrring and Wayne Taylor would be joined by Tim Harvey.